Tag Archives: parenting styles

 So, what’s actually going on in their head when they get smacked?
 Thanks to neuroimaging, we don’t have to guess anymore.
 Groundbreaking research, a lot of it from scientists at Harvard, has given us a window right into the brain’s real-time response.

 So is the idea, its OK to spank my kid, without serious consequences really true?
+Is it ever ok to hits kids?

 In one major study, researchers used MRI scans to watch kids’ brains.
 They showed the children pictures of faces with either neutral or fearful expressions.
 What they found was pretty shocking.
 When they saw the fearful faces, the kids who had been spanked showed way more brain activity in multiple areas of their prefrontal cortex.
 This is the part of the brain that’s constantly scanning the environment for threats.
 Essentially, their brains were on high alert, working overtime to find danger.